-The reserve tank is behind the frame.
+The reserve tank is behind the right side cover.

 Check the coolant level in the reserve tank (1) while the engine is at the normal operating temperature with the motorcycle in an upright position.
-If the coolant level is below the LOWER level mark (2), remove the reserve tank cap (3) and add coolant mixture until it reaches the UPPER level mark (4).
+If the coolant level is below the LOWER level mark (2), remove the right side cover (page 66) and the reserve tank cap (3).

+Add coolant mixture until it reaches the UPPER level mark (4).
 Always add coolant to the reserve tank.